TraverseJurcisin/Horticulture-Assistant-HASS-REPO/docs/data_validation.md

 problem in dashboards.
 Once the JSON is corrected and the integration reloaded, the issue is automatically dismissed.

+* Threshold ranges: Manual overrides entered via the configuration flow are checked against agronomic guard rails before the profile is saved.
+Temperature, humidity, moisture, EC, CO₂, VPD, and illuminance thresholds must stay within the supported ranges and minimum values cannot exceed their corresponding maximums.
+If a value is out of bounds the form highlights the offending fields and surfaces a base error explaining the mismatch.
+The same validations run whenever profiles are reloaded from disk, so mistakes made in a text editor still raise a Repairs issue and block the configuration until corrected.

 ## Event Payloads

 All event services (`record_run_event`, `record_harvest_event`, `record_nutrient_event`,